 Comprehensive Overview of HFMD

 In addition to mouth sores, HFMD is characterized by a skin rash that appears on the hands and feet.
 The rash usually consists of flat, red spots or small blisters that may be slightly raised.
-These lesions are typically not itchy but can be tender to the touch.
+But these lesions are typically not itchy but can be tender to the touch.
 The rash may also appear on other areas of the body, such as the buttocks, groin, and occasionally the arms and legs.

 Trends and Latest Developments in HFMD Research